-Inspire people to be creative, turn their ideas into reality, and participate in a prosperous creative ecosystem.
+Inspire people to be creative, turn their ideas into reality, and participate in a prosperous creative ecosystem

-Facilitate a community-driven creative production and education program for all age groups.

-Create, capture and make available original material such as podcasts, events and oral histories that reflect local voices and experiences.

-Establish an artist/writer/storyteller in residence program in libraries.

-Support delivery of Council's Live Music Action Plan by creating space for performance, rehearsal, exhibition and creative development.

-Develop partnerships with local businesses, schools and creative industries to establish Port Phillip libraries as centres of exchange of ideas and excellence in digital technology resources and education.

-Support initiatives identified in Council's Game Action Plan, by creating spaces and providing resources for people to play, learn, experiment and create.
+- 1. Facilitate a community-driven creative production and education program for all age groups - 2.
+Create, capture and make available original material such as podcasts, events and oral histories that reflect local voices and experiences - 3.
+Establish an artist/writer/storyteller in residence program in libraries - 4.
+Support delivery of Council's Live Music Action Plan by creating space for performance, rehearsal, exhibition and creative development - 5.
+Develop partnerships with local businesses, schools and creative industries to establish Port Phillip libraries as centres of exchange for ideas and excellence in digital technology resources and education - 6.
+Support initiatives identified in Council's Game Action Plan, by creating spaces and providing resources for people to play, learn, experiment and create